 The Kemper Knapp Nomination Process 2018-19 (PDF) is administered by the Graduate School and provides one-year fellowships to incoming PhD, DMA-, or MFA-bound underrepresented students, such as students of color and low-income first-generation students, and students in underfunded areas such as the arts and humanities.
 Academic programs may nominate incoming PhD, DMA-, or MFA-bound students who will begin enrollment in a graduate program in Fall 2018.

-The nomination window for academic programs to nominate prospective candidates is: January 31 – February 16, 2018.
-Recipients will be announced in early March.
+The nomination window for academic programs to nominate prospective candidates for the 2019 award will open in January.

-The Mellon-Wisconsin Summer Fellowship (PDF) competition is administered by the Graduate School and supports dissertators in the College of Letters and Science conducting research in the humanities or humanistic social sciences.
-Students apply directly to the Graduate School for these fellowships.
+For the 2018-19 academic year the Mellon Wisconsin fellowship competition will be run as a year-round competition for dissertators in the College of Letters and Science conducting research in the humanities or humanistic social sciences.
+Fellowships will be available for the fall or spring semesters, or the summer term.
+Students will continue to apply directly to the Graduate School for these fellowships.